-You don't need an expensive gym or fancy, overpriced equipment to work out your glutes, that large and important muscle group that is basically your butt.
-The simple exercises offered here will do the job.
-Do at least 10 reps of each, and do each set at least twice.
-To make any of these exercises more difficult, add free weights in each hand and you can also add a three- to five-second hold to any move to increase the difficulty.
-If you don't have weights, canned goods work, too.
+You don't need an expensive gym or fancy, overpriced equipment to work out your glutes (that large and important muscle group that is basically your butt).
+The simple exercises here will do the job.
+For each one, do at least two sets of 10 reps.
+To make any of the exercises more difficult, add free weights in each hand.
+(If you don't have weights, canned goods work too.)
+You can also add a three- to five-second hold to any move to increase the difficulty.

-This move is similar to a stationary lunge, except with these, you lunge out to one side bending at the knee and pushing off back to center.
+This move is similar to a stationary lunge, except you lunge out to one side, bending at the knee and pushing off back to center.
 Repeat on the other side.

-For this move, you start out the same as with a stationary lunge, but you keep the momentum going forward.
-Lunge forward with one leg, but the back leg then comes forward and passes the front leg straight into another lunge.
+For this move, you start as if you're doing a stationary lunge, but then keep the momentum going forward: After you lunge with one leg, bring your back leg forward past the front leg and straight into another lunge.

 Do a stationary lunge, but then instead of pushing back up to a standing position with your back leg, push past standing and up into a jump, switching legs in midair.
 Raise your arms to help drive your motion up for height, not forward for distance.
 Land as softly as possible and repeat with the other leg.

-Stand with your feet shoulder width apart in front of a step, workout bench, or even a chair (just make sure it's stable).
-You can hold dumbbells in each hand if you want to make it more challenging.
+Stand with your feet shoulder-width apart in front of a step, workout bench, or even a chair (just make sure it's stable).
 Start with your right foot, and place it on the step.
 Bring your left foot up to join it and back down.
 Repeat 10 to 15 times on each leg.

-Very similar to a squat, with a plié you stand with your feet slightly further apart than shoulder width and turn your feet out.
+A plié is very similar to a squat, but you stand with your feet slightly farther apart than shoulder width and turn your feet out.
 From there, the movement is the same.
 Lower yourself down and rise up, squeezing your glutes as you go.

 Lie flat on your back.
 Bend your knees and plant your feet flat.
 Place your arms flat on the floor at your sides.
 Squeeze your glutes, and use them to raise your hips to the ceiling.
 Make sure to keep your shoulders planted in place on the ground.
 Lower and repeat.

 Get into the bridge position, but instead of lifting your hips up with both feet planted, pick one foot up and straighten your leg.
-Do your bridge with one leg raised.
-Lower and repeat raising the other leg instead.
+Lower and repeat with the other leg raised.

-Get down on the ground on all fours: hands below your shoulders and knees below your hips.
+Get down on the ground on all fours, with your hands below your shoulders and knees below your hips.
 Brace your back with your core (no arching), and lift your right leg up and back, keeping your knee bent.
 Lower it, and repeat on the other side.

 Lie flat on your right side.
-Extend your legs making a straight line with your body.
-Lift and lower your left leg, and repeat 10 to 15 times, then switch sides.
+Extend your legs, making a straight line with your body.
+Lift and lower your left leg.
+Repeat 10 to 15 times, then switch sides.

 Lie on your stomach.
 Lift both legs and both arms off the ground, extended out making an X. Open and close your arms and legs as if you are doing jumping jacks (without the jump).

 This move works the outer glutes.
-Envision a skater and their side-to-side movement.
-You are going to mimic this.
+Envision the side-to-side movement of a skater — you are going to mimic this.
 Pushing from the left, leap out to the right.
 Go as far as you can (at least arm's width), landing lightly on the toes of your right foot and reaching out to touch the floor with your hands.
 Then leap back to the left, grazing the ground with your hands as you land.
-Concentrate on your glutes pushing you off and your abs staying engaged.
+Concentrate on pushing off with your glutes and keeping your abs engaged.